submariner-io/submariner-website/src/content/troubleshooting/_index.en.md

 This is good time to familiarize yourself with [Service Discovery Architecture](../architecture/service-discovery/) if you haven't already.

 ##### Check ServiceExport for your Service
-For a Service to be accessible across clusters, you must first create a `ServiceExport` resource.
-Make sure the `ServiceExport` resource exists and has the same name and namespace as the Service you're trying to export.
+For a Service to be accessible across clusters, you must first export the Service via `subctl` which creates a `ServiceExport` resource.
+Ensure the `ServiceExport` resource exists and check if its status condition indicates `Exported'.
+Otherwise, its status condition will indicate the reason it wasn't exported.

 ```kubectl get serviceexport -n <service-namespace> <service-name>```